lichtkind/Data-Store-Consistent/README.md

     Copyright(c) 2025 by Herbert Breunung

     All rights reserved.
-This program is free software and can be used and distributed under the GPL 3 licence.
+This program is free software;
+    you can redistribute it and/or modify it under GPL version 3